Indosinosuchus: Phylogeny

-Initially, two phylogenies were conducted on Indosinosuchus, both based on prior work by Wilberg.
-The first analysis found Indosinosuchus to be nested deep inside of Teleosauroidea as the sister taxon to Machimosaurus hugii.
-While this tree was well resolved, Martin and colleagues noted a variety of problems with the stratigraphy and the effects this would have on teleosaur evolution.
-Namely, this analysis recovered Pelagosaurus as being nested deeply within teleosauroids as well, despite the fact that this taxon is commonly hypothesized to be a basal metriorhynchoid.
+Over time multiple different phylogenies have included Indosinosuchus, recovering at times very different results.
+In the initial description by Martin and colleagues in 2019, Indosinosuchus was recovered as a close relative of the robust teleosauroid Machimosaurus hugii, with one analysis even recovering as sister taxa.
+The initial analysis was noted for causing a variety of problems with the stratigraphy and the effects this would have on teleosaur evolution, namely that Pelagosaurus was found to be nested deeply within teleosauroids as well, despite the fact that this taxon is commonly hypothesized to be a basal metriorhynchoid.
 A second, more exclusive analysis was conducted in an attempt to avoid this problem.
-Although the sister taxon relationship between Indosinosuchus and Machimosaurus was not recovered by this analysis, it still found that Indosinosuchus was a derived teleosaur.
+Although the sister taxon relationship between Indosinosuchus and Machimosaurus was not recovered by this analysis, it still found that Indosinosuchus was a derived teleosaur close to Machimosaurus.

 Only a year later, Johnson, Young and Brusatte published a major revision of Teleosauroidea with particular focus on the genus Steneosaurus, which had previously been a wastebasket taxon containing a wide array of unrelated teleosaurs.
-Although it was in this paper that I. kalasinensis was named as a second species of Indosinosuchus, none of the phylogenetic trees that were part of the study recovered the two species as actual sister taxa as would be expected.
+Although it was in this paper that I. kalasinensis was named as a second species of Indosinosuchus, none of the phylogenetic trees that were part of the study recovered the two species as actual sister taxa as was expected.
 In the most parsimonious tree using the extended implied weights method, I. kalasinensis was found to be the basalmost member of Teleosauridae while I. potamosinensis was notably more derived.
 Unlike in Martin's previous study, Indosinosuchus was not found to clade anywhere near Machimosaurus, with the two genera falling into entirely different families, the teleosaurids and the machimosaurids.
-The Bayesian analysis mirrors the split into teleosaurids and machimosaurids, but shows a much poorer resolved internal phylogeny for the former.
-Here teleosaurids are split into multiple clades that together form a broad polytomy.
+The Bayesian analysis mirrors the split into teleosaurids and machimosaurids, but shows a much poorer resolved internal phylogeny for the former, finding teleosaurids split into multiple clades that together form a broad polytomy.
 Here too the Indosinosuchus species do not directly clade with one another, as I. potamosiamensis nested with the Chinese teleosauroid and Mystriosaurus, while I. kalasinensis stood on its own.
 Part of the reason for this lack of a recovered relationship could be the lack of material for I. kalasinensis and the fact that the two species do not preserve as much of the postcranial skeleton as their relatives.